 Lunatask is not just a to-do list.
 It's also a habit tracker, calendar, mood tracker, daily journal, pomodoro timer, and a powerful note-taking app.
 With its holistic approach, you can consolidate everything in one app to ease the load on your ADHD brain.
 Plus, there're many productivity techniques included for you to find out which one works for you the best.

-Looking at your tasks all day and forgetting about your habits?
-We brought the habits right next to your tasks.
-No need to keep reminding yourself to switch somewhere else to check them off.
-You can even drag them onto the very same calendar you have your tasks and events in to plan them into your day.
+Are you looking at your tasks all day and forgetting about your habits?
+We brought your habits right next to your tasks — no need to keep reminding yourself to switch somewhere else to check them off.
+You can even drag them onto the same calendar you have your tasks and events in to plan them into your day.

 It's the little things that make all the difference at the end of the day.

 Distractions must be easy to hide out of sight.
 Choose what you want to work on next and hide everything else, and never be distracted by your personal tasks while at work again.